List of Family Matters characters: Steve Urkel

-Among Steve's most antagonistic tendencies are his refusal to accept responsibility, his manipulation of others, his delusions, and his persistence.
-He is extremely adept at pulling the strings of sympathetic people, particularly the Winslows, to feel sorry for him and forgive him, or more precisely, apologize for hurting his feelings and take blame for him.
-And while he is usually aware of how much grief he causes the Winslows, and how much he damages their home, his immediate response is always to keep doing whatever he is doing, until they give up ordering him to stop.
-This effectively makes Steve Urkel the most remorseless main character in the series.
+Among Steve's most antagonistic tendencies are his refusal to accept responsibility, his persistence, his manipulation of others, and his delusions.
+He is usually aware of how much grief he causes the Winslows, and how much he damages their home, but his immediate response is always to keep doing whatever he is doing, until they give up ordering him to stop.
+And when that does not work, he is extremely adept at exploiting their weaknesses to make them feel sorry for him and forgive him, or more precisely, apologize for hurting his feelings and take the blame for him, thus restoring his delusion that he is righteous.
+This effectively makes Steve Urkel the most remorseless and emotionally abusive main character in the series.
 He has even admitted at least thrice that he's fully aware of how much he burdens them, but does not want to change anything because he's comfortable with the way things are.

 While Steve is mostly known for having a strong sense of integrity and general responsibility (succeeding at school, refusal to cheat, obeying the law), his social lifestyle remained largely uncompromising, incapable of accepting "No" for an answer, and undisciplined, completely unfamiliar with consequences for his actions.
 A likely reason for rarely being punished is that his parents and larger family were unsupportive and cold towards him, often leaving him to fend for himself and seek his family needs elsewhere.
 His attachment to the Winslow family makes sense in this context.
 By the end of the series, Steve has made it plain that he considers Carl Winslow to be his "real father" and that he does not care if his actual family is part of his life anymore.

-Despite how blessed he is for being tolerated by the Winslows, he quickly became extremely spoiled around them.
+Despite how blessed he is for being tolerated by the Winslows, he quickly became extremely spoiled and coddled around them.
+Before long, not only does he completely lose any ability to live without the Winslows, but he also cannot live without having control over them.
 He enters their home and eats their food without any permission, frequently disobeys their orders, stalks their daughter, and admits to using electronic devices to spy on the whole family.
 This behavior is usually played for laughs by portraying Steve as the "wacky neighbor" whom the Winslow family basically comes to accept because they have no choice.